fcrespel/vscode-tunnel/README.md

 # VS Code Tunnel Docker image

-This container image includes the **VS Code CLI** along with useful build dependencies and tools (Git, Java, Maven, NodeJS, Python, kubectl, helm, ...).
+This container image includes the **VS Code CLI** along with useful build dependencies and tools (Git, Java, Maven, NodeJS, Python, Docker CLI, kubectl, helm, gcloud, ...).

 When run without arguments, it will automatically start in [tunnel mode](https://code.visualstudio.com/docs/remote/tunnels) and await authentication.
 Make sure to check the logs if you are running it in the background and follow the displayed instructions.